Improved Order of Red Men: History

 On December 16, 1773, a group of male colonists who were members of the Sons of Liberty met in Boston to protest the Tea Act.
 When their protest went unheeded, they disguised themselves as Mohawks, proceeded to Boston harbor, and dumped overboard 342 chests of tea in what became known as the Boston Tea Party.
 In the late 18th century, the Tammany Societies, named after Tamanend, were formed.
 The most well-known of these was New York City's Society of St. Tammany, which grew into a major political machine known as "Tammany Hall."
 For the next 35 years, the original Sons of Liberty and the Sons of St. Tamina groups went their own way, under many different names.

 Around 1813, a disenchanted group created the philanthropic "Society of Red Men" at historic Fort Mifflin in Philadelphia.
 The organization grew in the 1820s.
 Parallel lines of advancement were offered in the Order of Red Men: a series of military titles and a set of “Indian rankings.”
 Class and ethnic differences introduced by new immigrants, anti-Masonic persecutions, attacks on fraternal groups based on excessive drinking, and, ultimately, a widespread cholera epidemic in 1832 led to the decline of the organization.

 In 1834, the Improved Order of Red Men (IORM) was started as a revival in Baltimore.
 It was focused on temperance, patriotism and American History.
 In 1835, with only two groups in place (called "tribes" by the IORM), a larger IORM was organized.
 Unlike the original Order, the IORM uses only expanded Native American titles.
 Rather than the public display of Native American costumes, the IORM uses its regalia in private gatherings.
 In 1886, its membership requirements were defined in the same pseudo-Indigenous phrasing as the rest of the constitution:

 Sec.
 1. No person shall be entitled to adoption into the Order except a free white male of good moral character and standing, of the full age of twenty-one great suns, who believes in the existence of a Great Spirit, the Creator and Preserver of the Universe, and is possessed of some known reputable means of support.

 In one 1886 "tribe", a member's 12 cent a week dues went into a fund which was used to pay disability benefits to members at a rate of about "three fathoms per seven suns" ($3/week) for up to "six moons" (6 months) and then two dollars a week.
 Some medical care ("a suitable nurse") was available, and also a death benefit of one hundred dollars.
 The fund was invested in bonds, mortgages, and "Building Association Stock".
 Meetings were held weekly on Friday nights.

+Early IORM groups tried to imitate Iruoquois and Algonquian culture, which had ostensibly been wiped out by colonial insurgents.

+In 1908, the national Great Council passed a law barring saloonkeepers, bartenders, and liquor dealers from becoming members.